grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Percy stepped over to the sonar console.
 "I think if they had a torpedo that could swim this deep they would have fired it already.
 No, I think they just want to be sure we haven't gone anywhere."

-"They likely leared we are an unarmed boat the depot as well."
+"They likely learned we are an unarmed boat the depot as well."
 Said Hemi.
 "They no longer have any fear of pinging us."

 Percy nodded and thought.
 "Yes... but I wonder if they would be so quick to ping without a storm overhead.
-They can reasonably assume there's no other Authority's seacraft around to hear them right now.
+Right now they can reasonably assume there's no other Authority's craft around to hear them.
 If we can make our way out from under this storm, and into busier shipping channels, they might need to hide nearly as much as we do, and lay off the pings."

-Cassandra took a rag hanging from a hook and wiped condensation off the sonar guages.
+Cassandra took a rag hanging from a hook and wiped condensation off the sonar gauges.

 Percy pulled Hemi over to the navigation chart.
 Hemi didn't remove the sonar headset, instead stretching out the wire in the space between the sonar and navigation stations.

 "How much battery do we have?"
 Percy asked Hemi.

-"We did OK charging on the surface during the storm.
+"We did OK charging the batteries on the surface during the storm.
 We have about a half charge on them.
 We can do a creeping speed for maybe 12 hours."
-Hemi didn't express his opinion that aloud that having gained 12 hours of charge meant they could have, and should have, submerged earlier.
+Hemi didn't express his opinion aloud that having gained 12 hours of charge meant they could have, and maybe should have, submerged earlier.
 And if they had, the would never have encountered the sub with the ram.

 "OK.
 3 knots, 12 hours.
 Let's see."
-Percy measured a compass against a graduated straight edge and then drew an arced dashed line on the chart with the grease pencil mounted in the compass.
+Percy measured a compass against a graduated straight edge and deftly spun the compass drawing an arced dashed line on the chart with the grease pencil.
 "That gets us somewhere along this line."

 Hemi nodded.